 |---|---|

-| Home Repairs and Upgrades | You can cut brackets, patch panels and trim metal pieces using household 120V power without lugging a shop machine around. |
+| Home Repairs and Upgrades | Cut brackets, patch panels, and trim metal pieces using household 120V power without needing a shop machine. |

-| Hobby Metal Art | Expanded metal and precise pilot-arc control let you do detailed shapes and decorative cuts with less cleanup afterward. |
+| Hobby Metal Art | Expanded metal mode and precise pilot-arc control let you make detailed shapes and decorative cuts with less cleanup. |

 | Mobile or Small Job Sites | Compact size and dual-voltage support make it easy to adapt to available power and bring the cutter where it’s needed. |